GrabarzUndPartner/nuxt-custom-elements/README.md

 ```

 Finally a `nuxt generate` must be executed.
 The custom-element build is located in the nuxt-generate directory.
 Example: `dist/nuxt-custom-elements`
-Or execute a "nuxt build", the files are located under `.nuxt/nuxt-custom-elements/dist`.
+Or execute a `nuxt build`, the files are located under `.nuxt/nuxt-custom-elements/dist`.

 ## Development custom-element on the fly